Do your customers like excellent visuals, or are they more interested in checking out vital information?

 When selling tools, your priority should be to show customers how easy it is to use.

 Cricut nails it again with this simple layout of steps.
-The customer won’t have any unpleasant surprises when they try the product themselves since they already know how it works!
+Customers won’t have any unpleasant surprises when they try the product themselves since they already know how it works!

 Speks Adult Fidget Toys

-If you have a range of products in one category, why not show them all at once in different sections?
+If you have a range of products in one category, why not show them all in different sections?

 The blocks of color in this brand’s infographic give off a fun vibe that matches the goal of their toys.
 But as bright and carefree as it looks, there’s also some serious proof of its effectiveness.